Create a Makefile

 your program out at the end.

-is going through the process of building a dependency
+make is going through the process of building a dependency

 graph: a set of nodes and directed edges G